What is an Ed.D. in Educational Technology?

 Is an Ed.D. in Educational Technology Worth it?

-Strictly speaking, you don’t need an Ed.D. in Educational Technology to work within this field; a master’s degree will do.
-But it’s a new, fast-growing, competitive career track, and people who plan to specialize in it will need to find ways to stand out.
+Strictly speaking, you don’t need an Ed.D. in Educational Technology or Instructional Technology to work within the field—a master’s degree will usually suffice.
+But it’s a new, fast-growing, competitive career track, and professionals who plan to advance to high-level positions will need to find ways to stand out.
 A terminal degree tends to do that.

 - The Consortium for School Networking (COSN): COSN is the most prominent professional development organization for educational technology specialists in the United States, offering online courses, webinars, and a certification program for leaders in the field.

-- EDUCAUSE: EDUCAUSE is to educational technology educators’ networking and advocacy efforts what COSN is to professional development, sponsoring a job board, extensive research opportunities, and regular conferences.
+- EDUCAUSE: EDUCAUSE is to networking and advocacy efforts what COSN is to professional development.
+It sponsors a job board, extensive research opportunities, and regular conferences for educational technology professionals.
 There are also substantive volunteer opportunities.

 - International Journal of Educational Technology in Higher Education: If you’re interested in how colleges and universities use educational technology to advance their goals, this journal will keep you up to date.

-- International Society for Technology in Education (ISTE): ISTE is the leading international organization bringing together experts in educational technology from all over the world.
+- International Society for Technology in Education (ISTE): ISTE brings together experts in educational technology from all over the world.